-The Law Library has eight study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.
+The Law Library has twelve study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.

 This is an accordion element with a series of buttons that open and close related content panels.